-CO 4750 Practicum in the NewEnglander
+CO 4750 Practicum in The NewEnglander

-Communication majors are encouraged to gain practical experience in their chosen concentration before graduating.
-This course focuses on gaining practical experience in the NewEnglander.
-Prerequisite: Permission of instructor, approval by advisor, and Sophomore/Junior/Senior status.
-Variable credit (4-12).
+Communication Studies majors are encouraged to gain practical experience in their chosen concentration before graduating.
+This course provides practical experience with the college newspaper, The NewEnglander.
+Skills practiced may include writing, editing, design, photography, and advertising and promotion.
+Prerequisite: Permission of instructor.
+Variable credit (1-6).

-CO 4810 Directed Study in Communication
+CO 4810 Directed Study in Communication Studies